 Students and parents are required to consent to the entire Health and Wellness Initiative as a condition of a student's continued enrollment at Archbishop Carroll High School.
-Attendance at Archbishop Carroll High School is not a right, but a privilege in which students and parents are to act in a way that supports the health, safety, and well-being of all students.
 The Archbishop Carroll community recognizes the inherent risks for adolescents in the use of alcohol and drugs.
 This use is always viewed as abuse since the negative consequences, both short and long term, are well documented.
-Thus, Archbishop Carroll High School prohibits the use of alcoholic beverages or illegal drugs (as defined by Ohio or federal law), the misuse of prescription or over-the-counter medications for any purpose other than their intended medical use (such as to get high), and/or possession of drug paraphernalia by an Archbishop Carroll student.
-An Archbishop Carroll student includes any student who is enrolled at Archbishop Carroll High School with the culmination of their Archbishop Carroll experience coming at the conclusion of graduation ceremonies.
-The Drug and Alcohol Policy applies at all times and in all places throughout the student's enrollment at Archbishop Carroll High School including summer months of June, July and August.
-A student who violates this Drug and Alcohol Policy will be subject to intervention, assessment and treatment, and/or disciplinary measures, within the discretion of school administration.
+Thus, Archbishop Carroll High School prohibits the use of alcoholic beverages or illegal drugs (as defined by Ohio or federal law), the misuse of prescription or over-the-counter medications for any purpose other than their intended medical use (such as to get high), and/or possession of drug paraphernalia by an Archbishop Carroll student, through the conclusion of graduation ceremonies.
+The Drug and Alcohol Policy applies at all times and in all places throughout the student's enrollment at Archbishop Carroll High School, including summer months of June, July and August.
+A student who violates this Drug and Alcohol Policy will be subject to intervention, assessment and treatment, and/or disciplinary measures.